-May be more accessible to some groups and less to others (for example, people in other countries or remote locations will be able to attend, but people without internet access will not be able to)

-Most other accessibility issues, such as hearing or seeing difficulties can be addressed with technology Most other accessibility issues, such as hearing or seeing difficulties can be addressed with technology Efficiency Generally relatively efficient Generally relatively efficient once parties get "into the flow" Expenses More costly - food, hotels, transportation, hearing venues, parking, printing, etc. More expensive for hosts and participants Much less expensive - cost of virtual hearing platform, mailing Less expensive for hosts and participants Interruptions Less likely, although uncontrollable elements can still interrupt Much more likely, and much less easily controlled.
+Access Anyone can attend, so long as they can get to the venue where the hearing is held Anyone can attend, so long as they have internet access and devices to meet their needs Accessibility May be more accessible to some groups and less to others (for example, even people without internet can attend, but people without transportation cannot) May be more accessible to some groups and less to others (for example, people in other countries or remote locations will be able to attend, but people without internet access will not be able to) Most other accessibility issues, such as hearing or seeing difficulties can be addressed with technology Most other accessibility issues, such as hearing or seeing difficulties can be addressed with technology Efficiency Generally relatively efficient Generally relatively efficient once parties get "into the flow" Expenses More costly - food, hotels, transportation, hearing venues, parking, printing, etc. More expensive for hosts and participants Much less expensive - cost of virtual hearing platform, mailing Less expensive for hosts and participants Interruptions Less likely, although uncontrollable elements can still interrupt Much more likely, and much less easily controlled.
 In addition to technological interruptions, because the hearing is taking place in multiple locations, many of which are unlikely to be routinely reserved for hearings, the likelihood of an interruption is dramatically increased Logistics More familiar to most people.
-Easier to envision in advance and to plan for Traditional methods for submitting exhibits More difficult for some people to navigate.
-More difficult, at least initially, to plan for the unexpected Plans need to be in place for how to submit exhibits, exhibit stamping etc.

-Natural Justice Easier to be aware of and to address issues of natural justice immediately Some concerns that natural justice will be harder to address.
+Easier to envision in advance and to plan for More difficult for some people to navigate.
+More difficult, at least initially, to plan for the unexpected Traditional methods for submitting exhibits Plans need to be in place for how to submit exhibits, exhibit stamping etc. Natural Justice Easier to be aware of and to address issues of natural justice immediately Some concerns that natural justice will be harder to address.
 For example, if someone cannot be heard, how will other participants know that the person is trying to make themselves heard?
 Resources Much more paper, potentially less energy usage, although many people bring devices with them to in-person hearings as well Much less paper, potentially more energy usage Security/ Confidentiality Easier to regulate attendance and to see if people are doing things they are not supposed to, but always subject to the honour of the participants More difficult to secure.
 Always subject to the honour of the participants Technology Much less technology and technological knowledge required.
 Where there are technological needs, others are present to help address All participants will require certain technology and certain technological knowledge in order to participate

+APPENDIX D

-APPENDIX G Undertaking of regulated member of the profession attending the hearing
+Undertaking of a party attending the hearing

-UNDERTAKING AND AGREEMENT OF REGULATED MEMBER
+UNDERTAKING AND AGREEMENT OF PARTY TO A PROCEEDING

-HEARING OF THE HEARING TRIBUNAL OF THE [INSERT NAME OF COLLEGE]
+HEARING OF THE [INSERT NAME OF THE TRIBUNAL, BOARD, COMMISSION, OR BODY]